elementor/elementor/readme.txt

 Enjoy fast-loading websites that rank well on Google search.
 Enhance your website performance using built-in features, and benefit from Elementor's ongoing performance improvements, such as reduced CSS and JS files, lazy loading, and more.
 To learn more, check out our [performance page](https://go.elementor.com/wp-repo-description-tab-performance-performance-page/).

 = PROMOTING ACCESSIBILITY =
 Elementor is built with Accessibility in mind and offers tools and enhancements to help you provide a better experience for all users.
-These include HTML 5 semantic, full keyboard navigation menu, ongoing accessibility improvement of features and widget, and more.
+These include HTML 5 semantic, full keyboard navigation menu, ongoing accessibility improvement of features, widget, and more

 = SUPPORTED BY A STRONG COMMUNITY =
 Join a thriving global community that helps each other achieve their goals.
 Get answers to your questions, solve problems with other members, share knowledge, and so much more.
 Join the community discussions, meetups, enjoy hundreds of YouTube videos, articles, and tutorials made by members worldwide.

 - [Facebook Community](https://go.elementor.com/wp-repo-description-tab-facebook-group/) - with over 120K members, who are constantly offering support, advice, feedback, and tutorials about new features and how to achieve complex website scenarios.
-- [Dozens of Elementor]() Addons - a multitude of addons that extends Elementor’s solution with over 900 addons, so you can achieve nearly every capability you can think of, no matter how niche it is.
+- [Dozens of Elementor](https://go.elementor.com/wp-repo-description-tab-addons-dozens-of-elementor-addons/) Addons - a multitude of addons that extends Elementor’s solution with over 900 addons, so you can achieve nearly every capability you can think of, no matter how niche it is.
 - [Experts Community](https://go.elementor.com/wp-repo-description-tab-experts-experts-community/) - the Elementor experts market is the place for you to find and hire an Expert, or become an Expert and offer your services to clients.
 - [Community Hub](https://go.elementor.com/wp-repo-description-tab-community-hub-community-hub/) - connect with other community members, get informed about new releases and updates in the developer's edition.
-- [Github Community]() - get information about all the latest releases, request features, or report a bug.
+- [Github Community](https://go.elementor.com/wp-repo-description-tab-github-repo/) - get information about all the latest releases, request features, or report a bug.

 = OVER 40+ FREE WIDGETS AND COUNTING =
 Elementor includes a variety of 40+ free widgets for you to build professional and engaging websites: